Estate / Probate / Trusts / Wills

 - Durable Power of Attorney

 The durable power of attorney is another legal document that protects you and your estate should you become incapacitated.
-The power of attorney is your authorization to allow another individual(s) to execute legal documents on your behalf should you become disabled or mentally incapacitated.
-The power of attorney is a must have as part of any estate planning package.
-You may limit the time that a power of attorney remains effective should you choose to change the individual or should your circumstances change, and you need to make revisions.
-Contact the 850-Call-Joe Law Firm today and allow me to help you draft a durable power of attorney.
+It is your authorization to allow another individual(s) to execute legal documents on your behalf should you become disabled or mentally incapacitated.
+Powers of attorney are a must-have as part of any estate planning package.

 - Designation of Health Care Surrogate